originbx-oasis/mining-and-minerals-esg-working-group/README.md

-# The OriginBX Mining & Minerals ESG Working group
+# OriginBX Mining & Minerals ESG Working Group

 ## Scope
 The production of Raw materials such as Steel and Aluminum require a significant amount of energy and are among the biggest contributors to Global Greenhouse Gases.